 Co-therapy: All co-therapy needs to be preapproved by the practicum supervisor(s).
-Co-therapists assume at least 50% (or larger) of responsibility for all aspects of the therapy case, including case planning and paperwork.
-Exceptions to the 50% responsibility rule may be made during internship experiences, in which a lead therapist is an employee of the internship site.
+Co-therapists assume at least 50% (or larger) of responsibility for all aspects of the therapy case.
 When students are providing co-therapy, they must make time outside of supervision/therapy to discuss the case, complete paperwork, and plan for the next therapy sessions.
 Failure to follow these guidelines will result in an inability of students to be able to participate in co-therapy for the remainder of the practicum experience.